emo-bon/momics-demos/README.md

 1. How to query data and make basic plots such as Sankey from the MGnify database `wf5_MGnify/query_data.ipynb`
 2. Protein families comparison?

+## Other ideas

+Please reach out if you are interested in these or have your own proposal.

+1. r-/k- communities `not started`
+    - Correlate with Essential Ocean Variables (EOVs)?
-## WF6, R, Julia `not started`
+2. R, Julia `not started`

-1. Demonstrate usage of some relevant R and julia packages, Workflows
+    - Demonstrate usage of some relevant R and julia packages, use DIVAnd or similar.
-Q: Can it be done in a single NB?
-Should!

-## WF7, DL package? `not started`
+3. DL package? `not started`

-1. By the time, BC 2026 might have GPU support
+    - In the future, BC 2026 might have GPU support
-2. Irrespective, try AI4EOSC perhaps?
+    - Irrespective, try AI4EOSC perhaps?
 Q: Have not seen there much or any metagenomics though

-## WFX Some Visualization of some data `not started`

-(This is probably WF0) Provides summary of up-to date statistics on amounts of sequenced and processed data.

 ## Installation